mhanauer/tech_cri_survey/README.md

 barriers_zoom = barriers_zoom[order(barriers_zoom$count,decreasing = TRUE),]

-title_barriers_zoom = paste0("Since you did not select Zoom, we are wondering, what are the barriers to using Zoom? (please check all that apply)", " ", "n=", n_zoom) table_barriers_zoom = gt(barriers_zoom) %>%
+title_barriers_zoom = paste0("Since you did not select Zoom, we are wondering, what are the barriers to using Zoom? (please check all that apply)", " ", "n=", n_no_zoom) table_barriers_zoom = gt(barriers_zoom) %>%
   tab_header(title = title_barriers_zoom)%>%
   tab_footnote(footnote = "Respondents can select all that apply so count / percent can add up to more than total n / 100%.
-The n is the total number of clinicians who said they used Zoom video and audio or Zoom audio only.",  locations = cells_body(columns = vars(percent, count), rows = 1)) %>% cols_label(response_options = md("Response options"), count = md("Count"), percent = md("Percent"))
+The n is the total number of clinicians who said they did not use Zoom video and audio or Zoom audio only.",  locations = cells_body(columns = vars(percent, count), rows = 1)) %>% cols_label(response_options = md("Response options"), count = md("Count"), percent = md("Percent")) table_barriers_zoom
-table_barriers_zoom

 gtsave(table_barriers_zoom, "table_barriers_zoom.png")
 ```
 other_zoom_barriers